Singer, Songwriter ~ Soul and R&B

 Curator of the ‘’Liberty Silver Foundation for the Performing Arts’’ Educating, learning from and sharing positive energy with youth

-Liberty Silver has collaborated alongside some of Canada’s most celebrated artists in the group called "Northern Lights", which included Gordon Lightfoot, Anne Murray, and Joni Mitchell, Burton Cummings, Bryan Adams, Neil Young and others.
+Liberty Silver has worked alongside some of Canada’s most celebrated artists in the group called "Northern Lights", which included Gordon Lightfoot, Anne Murray, and Joni Mitchell, Burton Cummings, Bryan Adams, Neil Young and others.

 Liberty Silver has recorded original songs and performed on studio recordings that have sold millions of units worldwide, including multi-platinum dance tracks.

 Liberty Silver has performed thousands of shows, including some of the most celebrated events such as; Antigua Jazz Festival, Ottawa Jazz Festival, Jamaican Air Canada Jazz Festival, Niagara Jazz Festival, TRIUS Jazz Festival.
 Liberty also performed at the Grand Opening of the Sky dome (Rogers Centre - Toronto, Canada) with Oscar Peterson and David Clayton Thomas.
 She co-hosted the televised World Basketball Championship ceremony with TV Star Alan Thicke and co-wrote the theme song for the event.
 She also hosted her own TV series called Centre Stage Chronicles and co-wrote and performed the official theme songs for the 1996 Atlanta, Georgia and 2004 Athens, Greece Olympic Games.